StatCan/aaw/docs/en/5-Storage/AzureBlobStorage.md

 ## Accessing Internal Data

 <!-- prettier-ignore -->
 Accessing internal data uses the DAS common storage connection which has use for internal and external users that require access to unclassified or protected-b data.
-The following containers can be provisoned:
+The following containers can be provisioned:

 - **external-unclassified**
 - **external-protected-b**